Graphic design and desktop publishing

-Effective communication implies a graphic design phase, generally complementary to translation.
-Adapting the message often involves modifying certain graphic elements.
-A text layout check, carried out by someone who is familiar with the languages used and their hyphenation rules, guarantees the soundness of your communication.
+Effective communication implies a graphic design component, generally complementary to translation.
+Adapting a translated message often involves modifying certain graphic elements.
+A text layout check, led by someone versed in the languages’ used and their hyphenation rules, guarantees soundness in your communication.

 Working with layouts

-For communications documents created with Adobe InDesign, we are able to translate directly in the source document.
-We deliver you a foreign language version not implemented in the source document, ready for the graphic work.
+For DTP communication documents made with Adobe InDesign we’re able to translate directly in the source document.
+We deliver to you a translated foreign language version not yet implemented into the source document, ready for the graphic work.

 Translation and graphic work